zacwong2151/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `vcreate`, `vcreate n/`, `...` <br>
       Expected: `Invalid command format!` error message shown in the status message.
 Instructions on the correct format are shown as well.

-### Deleting a volunteer

-1. Deleting a volunteer while all volunteers are being shown

-<<<<<<< HEAD
-   1. Test case: `vdelete 1`<br>
-      Expected: First volunteer is deleted from the list.
-Details of the deleted volunteer shown in the status message.

-   1. Test case: `vdelete 0`<br>
-      Expected: No volunteer is deleted.
-Error details shown in the status message.

-   1. Other incorrect delete commands to try: `vdelete`, `vdelete x`, `...` (where x is larger than the list size or a non-integer)<br>
-      Expected: Similar to previous test case.

 ### Deleting an event

 1. Prerequisites: List all events using the `elist` command.
 Multiple events in the list.